syncfusion-content/winui-docs/winui/Color-Palette/Select-Theme-Colors.md

 ## Custom UI for theme palette header

-You can change the appearance of theme color palette header by using the `PaletteColors.HeaderTemplate` property.
+You can change the appearance of theme palette header by using the `PaletteColors.HeaderTemplate` property.

 N> The DataContext of `PaletteColors.HeaderTemplate` is `PaletteColors.Header`